DamOConnor/Fabric-IaC-UKS/README.md

 6. Optionally resume the capacity if you are going to work with it now.

 ## Hints and tips

+- if you deploy the template but never authorise the API Connection, the Fabric Capacity will never pause.
+Either pause the capacity manually or authorise the connection.

 ### Convert an ARM template to bicep

 1. Export the ARM template from the Azure portal